 local parent/carer groups & activities

-Ballarat Autism Parent Connection meets for coffee at the Robin Hood Hotel (Urban Bar) for social connection and information sharing.
-The next meeting for the Ballarat Autism Parent Connection Group Monday 19thMay at 10.30am.
+• Ballarat Autism Parent Connection meets for coffee at the Robin Hood Hotel for social connection and information sharing.
+The next meeting for the Ballarat Autism Parent Connection Group Monday 16th June at 10.30am.
 Group Flyer: https://www.pinarc.org.au/wp-content/uploads/2025/01/Autism-Parent-Group-2025.pdf

-Bacchus Marsh Disability Parent Connection meet for social dinners and information sessions monthly on Monday evenings during school terms.
-The next get together is a 6.30pm on Monday 28th April at Darley Neighbourhood House.
+• Bacchus Marsh Disability Parent Connection meet for social dinners and information sessions monthly on Monday evenings during school terms.
+The next get together is a 6.30pm on Monday 23rd June for an Information Session on the changes to NDIS at Darley Neighbourhood House.
 Contact rpaton@pinarc.org.au to register.
 Group Flyer: https://www.pinarc.org.au/wp-content/uploads/2025/01/Bacchus-Marsh-Group-2025.pdf

 RSVP essential to rpaton@pinarc.org.au to register your interest.
 Group Flyer: https://www.pinarc.org.au/wp-content/uploads/2025/01/Daylesford-Disability-Parent-Group-2025.pdf